-More recently, general purpose IT health-check and analysis tools such as RISC Networks and application performance measurement tools like Dynatrace, have all pivoted into the cloud migration space.
-These have been joined by agent-based solutions provided by AWS and Azure, which offer low-cost/no-cost methods of discovering IP addresses, dependencies based on TCP traffic analysis and running process capture.
+More recently, general purpose IT health-check and analysis tools such as Flexera (and formerly RISC Networks), or Device42 as well as application performance measurement tools like Dynatrace, have all pivoted into the cloud migration space.
+These have been joined by agent-based and appliance-based solutions provided by AWS Application Discovery Service and Azure Migrate, which offer low-cost/no-cost methods of discovering IP addresses, dependencies based on TCP traffic analysis and running process capture.

 As customers have increasingly chosen to replatform and optimize their applications as they migrate, the need for more application-centric discovery techniques has become acute.